 The main text of the variorum edition—including front and back matter, Whitman's preface, and the twelve poems—is based on a copy of the 1855 Leaves of Grass held at the University of Iowa Archives and Special Collections.
 Our choice of a base text was necessarily arbitrary.
 Because of the apparently random way in which the printed gatherings were assembled, there is currently no way of identifying if there is such a thing as an "original" issue—that is, a single copy that contains the "first state" of everything before any of the type slipped, before Whitman or someone in the Rome office made corrections and changes, and that consists only of first state gatherings in the earliest stages of printing.
 Such a copy probably does not exist, and, if so, it too would be a random (and not intentional) assemblage.
 Therefore the Iowa copy of the first edition furnishes a fixed reference point we need in order to track the changes that happened throughout the process of printing the copies.
 Any single copy would offer that stable base on which we could build the record of changes: our selection of the Iowa copy is not intended to privilege a particular reading of any variant.

 Differences among printed copies have been divided into three categories: textual and graphical variants, bindings and insertions, and (selected) spatial variants.
 Textual and graphical variants involve differences that affect printed characters of text or the frontispiece image.
 Bindings and insertions refer to differences in the bindings of the copies or printed sheets that have been inserted into the copies or pasted on to the pages.
 Spatial variants refer to a sampling of sites where type has visibly shifted in some copies.
 Not all examples of shifting type were included.
 The subset of spatial variants represented in the variorum was selected as an illustration of the broader phenomenon.
-Each state of the included variants was observed in three or more copies.
+Each reading of the spatial variants was observed in three or more copies.
 It should be noted that there is widespread ink variation among the copies.
-We did not purposefully include examples of this phenomenon among the variants, although it is possible that some of the textual variants were the result of inking or other printing phenomena like type batter.
+We did not purposefully include examples of this phenomenon among the variants, although it is possible that some of the textual variants were the result of inking variation.

 1. Breaks as consistent as possible with poetic line breaks in lines Whitman repurposed as poetry in later editions of Leaves of Grass.